 Where To Find The Best Croissants In Cape Town

-A fresh and buttery croissant paired with a cappuccino is the perfect breakfast treat to grab on the go.
-Here are the 4 best croissants spots in Cape Town.
+A fresh and buttery croissant paired with a cappuccino are the perfect breakfast treat to grab on the go.
+Here are five croissants spots in Cape Town.

 Considered a French staple, the croissant is a flaky pastry that we can all get behind (and in our stomachs).
 Whether you prefer yours plain and simple, stuffed with Nutella or loaded with bacon and eggs, the fact remains that croissants are delicious.